cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 This limitation complicates deployments where it is not desirable to distribute secret keys entities performing token verification.
 Additionally, if the private key is kept in a Hardware Security Module, the number of operations on the key are doubled compared to a scheme where the private key is only required for issuance of the tokens.

-In order to facilitate the deployment of our scheme, we define it in such a way that the resulting (unblinded) signature can be verified with a standard RSA-PSS library.

-Cryptographic signatures provide a primitive that is publicly verifiable and does not require access to the private key to verify.
-Moreover, to facilitate protocols that require public metadata as input into the signature, we specify an extension of the signature scheme that enables partial blindness through key augmentation.
+In contrast, cryptographic signatures provide a primitive that is publicly verifiable and does not require access to the private key for verification.

-This document specifies the RSA Blind Signature Scheme with Appendix (RSABSSA), and its extension for partial blindness.
+This document specifies the RSA Blind Signature Scheme with Appendix (RSABSSA).
+In order to facilitate deployment, we define it in such a way that the resulting (unblinded) signature can be verified with a standard RSA-PSS library.

 # Requirements Notation